ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

 The ``meta: flush_handlers`` task triggers any handlers that have been notified at that point in the play.

-Once handlers are executed, either automatically after each mentioned section or manually by ``flush_handlers`` meta task, they can be notified and run again in later sections of the play.
+Once handlers are executed, either automatically after each mentioned section or manually by  the ``flush_handlers`` meta task, they can be notified and run again in later sections of the play.

 Using variables with handlers